QUASI-DEV/www/md/faq.md

 ### Where will the tokens be held?

-The tokens will be held safely the DAO's immutable smart contract, the blockchain 'ledger' that tracks who own what.
-Tokens are therefore not held in a wallet - they are manipulated by using a GUI that transparently signs transactions to the DAO's using the private keys held in your main Ethereum wallet.
+The tokens will be held safely the DAO's immutable smart contract, the blockchain 'ledger' that tracks who owns what.
+DAO tokens, like ether or bitcoin, are therefore not 'held' in a wallet - instead, they are manipulated by using private keys that transparently signs transactions to confirm you are the original token holder.
+It is therefore imperative to carefully secure the Ethereum private keys used during the purchase of DAO tokens.

 ### Will there be another opportunity to purchase tokens?

 There is currently no code in the DAO's smart contract to autostart another funding round.
-Once launched during the course of 2016, the DAO will be fully autonomous and decentralized.
-How it then manages itself, including decisions on its finances, is entirely up to 'it'.
-DAO token holders will hold voting rights, be able to submit proposals, and pass motions, which could include a second round.
+Once launched in early 2016, the DAO will be fully autonomous and decentralized.
+How it manages itself, including decisions on its finances, is entirely up to 'it'.
+DAO token holders will hold voting rights, be able to submit proposals, and pass motions, which could include a second round of funding.

 This likely would mean the DAO will set a higher price for the new tokens, making existing ones more valuable.
 This process would be akin to having a series A,B,C, D etc.. in a startUp, where series A investors usually gain the most benefit from the series B, C rounds.